Canada’s Federal Carbon Pricing Program

 Canada first implemented a carbon pricing scheme in 2016 with the Pan-Canadian Framework on Clean Growth and Climate Change, a federal program taxing emissions in a bid to aggressively pursue the country’s Paris climate goals.

-As of March 2021, the tax was $30 per metric ton (“tonne”) of CO2 equivalent.
+Passage of the country’s Greenhouse Gas Pollution Pricing Act in 2018 authorized Canada to implement a national carbon price, which we describe below.
+As of March 2021, that price stood at CA$30 per metric ton (“tonne”) of CO2 equivalent.
 Factoring in the 0.80 Canada-U.S. dollar exchange rate at that time and the 0.907 weight ratio between a U.S. “short” ton and a metric ton, that tax level equated to a little under $22 (US) per short ton.

 Canada’s federal carbon charge operates under the Greenhouse Gas Pollution Pricing Act (GGPPA), which provides for two main mechanisms:

 - A federal fuel charge on fossil fuel distributors, producers, and certain users.